-Premier Bank Chairman HBM Iqbal, directors and top officials cut a cake at its head office in Dhaka yesterday
+Premier Bank Chairman HBM Iqbal, directors and top officials cut a cake at its head office in Dhaka yesterday celebrating the bank's two decades of operations.
+M Reazul Karim, CEO, was present.

 Withdraw advance tax on import of raw materials